 Why

-host (rather than in a named Docker volume) means the database survives container removal
+/var/lib/mysqlon the host?
+Mounting the MySQL data directory directly on the host (rather than in a named Docker volume) means the database survives container removal and is easy to access for backups viamysqldump.

 server {